johannschopplich/animere/README.md

 Because I couldn't find one that is as small as possible while being also versatile, SEO-friendly and accessible.

-## Thanks
+## Credits

-- [Animate.css](https://animate.style) for the best, easy to use library of CSS animations
+- [Animate.css](https://animate.style) for the best, easy to use library of CSS animations.
-- [Josh.js](https://github.com/mamunhpath/josh.js) as inspiration and proving that an animation library can be small